 “How likely are you to recommend our service to a friend or colleague.”

 As in my case “how likely are you to share this article”.

 The aim is to measure the loyalty between a consumer and a producer.

 NPS has proven itself to be the metric to measure customer experience, which is adopted by many major corporations around the world.

 But, with all the theory aside, one question that arises is “how to calculate NPS?”

 That’s what we are here to discuss.
 Let’s get started!

 How to Calculate Net Promoter Score

-Alright, so now that we know what NPS, the next question, how do I calculate NPS Score?
+Alright, so now that we know what NPS is, the next question that arises is - how do I calculate NPS Score?
 Calculating NPS involves three steps: